-Freedom is visually very strong, with extremely colourtial locations looking as though they could grace an advert for the Caribbean.
+Freedom is visually very strong, with extremely colourful locations looking as though they could grace an advert for the Caribbean.
 Whilst most of the action takes place at night, this only serves to add to the sense of atmosphere on hand.
-Combat sequences are especially well drawn, with animated sprites engaged in martial arts fisticulfs against very pretty backdrops.
+Combat sequences are especially well drawn, with animated sprites engaged in martial arts fisticuffs against very pretty backdrops.

-The game is essentially mouse driven and relies of detailed drop-down windows and menu bars.
+The game is essentially mouse driven and relies on detailed drop-down windows and menu bars.
 Sound is competent too - the drum-beat backing theme providing a sense of the impending tension.

-Combining the structure of a wargame with strategic and factical phases, with aspects of roleplay such as the creation of characters and manipulation of their skills, Freedom is certainly different in terms of its sub-ject matter.
-It!
-In probably sell better on the continent than here, though, since the British don't even admit to having had an empire based on slavery let alone the nerve to design a game around it.
-Worth checking out if you feel like some radical role play.
+Combining the structure of a wargame with strategic and tactical phases, with aspects of role-play such as the creation of characters and manipulation of their skills, Freedom is certainly different in terms of its subject matter.
+It'll probably sell better on the continent than here, though, since the British don't even admit to having had an empire based on slavery let alone the nerve to design a game around it.
+Worth checking out if you feel like some radical role-play.